Digilent/axi4lite_ip_gen/README.md

     - clock_domain: The name of the clock that the port is synchronous with.
 User logic connected to this port should also be synchronous with this clock.

 ## Software Drivers
 The HLS core used introduces some properties of the register interface which you must be aware of when working with these software drivers.
-Before any read and after any write, an AP_START command must be issued to the HLS core, which will trigger the clock domain crossing mechanisms to transfer data from IP ports to the AXI interface's registers and vice versa.
+Before any read and after any write, an ApStart command must be issued to the HLS core, which will trigger the clock domain crossing mechanisms to transfer data from IP ports to the AXI interface's registers and vice versa.
 An "XXX_IssueApStart" function is provided in the drivers to accomplish this.

 A basic read would look like:
 ```